 How Far Away is Mount Rushmore?

-Mount Rushmore is not too far away.
+Mount Rushmore is not too far away from the Needles Highway Tunnel.
 Custer State Park is about a 40 minutes drive from Mount Rushmore.
 But Custer State Park is really big, so that can be deceiving.
 You can be very close or be farther away depending on where you’re at and what entrance you use for the park.

 How Far is Rapid City from Custer State Park?